NGdev2/Inception-of-things-42/p3/README.md

 ## setup_k3d_cluster.sh

 This script installs the few environment requirements of the project : Docker, K3d, kubectl from Kubernetes and Argo CD.
-As required by the subject, creates two namespaces :
+As required by the subject, the script creates two namespaces : one for `Argo CD` and one called `dev` for the application.
+A **namespace** in Kubernetes is a logical space used to isolate and organize resources (pods, services, etc.) within the same cluster.
+Here, we isolate Argo Cd from the rest of the cluster.

 ```bash
 echo -e "${GREEN}Creating namespaces...${RESET}"